lauripe/lauripe.github.io/docs/_posts/2022-05-07-security-basics-h6.markdown

 In bitcoin the proof of work is effectively a hash-puzzle
 - Solve the nonce from: ```hash(nonce || prev_hash || tx || .. || tx)```
-    - where output is < target
+    - where output-hash is smaller than the given target
 - Can be solved only by guessing
 - Nodes compete on solving the puzzle first (to get the incentive)
 - Nodes re-calculate the difficulty automatically every 2 weeks